onap/vnfrqts-requirements/docs/Chapter5/Heat.rst

 Items to Note
 _____________

-A network (internal or external) may contain one or or more subnets.

-A VNF can have one or more ports connected to the same network.

-A port can have one or more IP addresses assigned.
+R-93272 A VNF **MAY** have one or more ports connected to a unique external network.
+All VNF ports connected to the unique external network **MUST** have Cloud Assigned IP Addresses or **MUST** have ONAP SDN-C assigned IP addresses.

-The IP address assignments can be IPv4 addresses and/or IPv6 addresses.

-The IP addresses assignments for a unique external network **MUST** be all Cloud Assigned addresses OR **MUST** be all ONAP SDN-C assigned IP addresses.
+R-13841 A VNF **MAY** have one or more ports connected to a unique internal network.
+All VNF ports connected to the unique internal network **MUST** have Cloud Assigned IP Addresses or **MUST** have statically assigned IP addresses.

-If the IP addresses are Cloud Assigned, all the IPv4 Addresses **MUST** be from the same subnet and all the IPv6 Addresses **MUST** be from the same subnet.
+R-07577 If the VNF's ports connected to a unique network (internal or external) and the port's IP addresses are Cloud Assigned IP Addresses, all the IPv4 Addresses **MUST** be from the same subnet and all the IPv6 Addresses **MUST** be from the same subnet.

+R-45602 If a VNF's Port is attached to a network (internal or external) and the port's IP addresses are Cloud Assigned by OpenStack's DHCP Service, the 'OS::Neutron::Port' Resource's
+   * property 'fixed_ips' map property 'ip_address' **MUST NOT** be used
+   * property 'fixed_ips' map property 'subnet'/'subnet_id' **MAY** be used

-If the IP addresses are ONAP SDN-C assigned, the IPv4 Addresses **MAY** be from different subnets and the IPv6 Addresses **MAY** be from different subnets.
+R-63956 If the VNF's ports connected to a unique external network and the port's IP addresses are ONAP SDN-C assigned IP Addresses, the IPv4 Addresses **MAY** be from different subnets and the IPv6 Addresses **MAY** be from different subnets.

-If a VNF's Port is attached to an external network the IP addresses **MAY** either be assigned by

- 1. ONAP's SDN-Controller (SDN-C)
- 2. Cloud Assigned by OpenStack’s DHCP Service

-If a VNF's Port is attached to an external network and the port's IP addresses are assigned by ONAP's SDN-Controller, the 'OS::Neutron::Port' Resource's
+R-48880 If a VNF's Port is attached to an external network and the port's IP addresses are assigned by ONAP's SDN-Controller, the 'OS::Neutron::Port' Resource's
    * property 'fixed_ips' map property 'ip_address' **MUST** be used
    * property 'fixed_ips' map property 'subnet'/'subnet_id' **MUST NOT** be used

-If a VNF's Port is attached to an external network and the port's IP addresses are Cloud Assigned by OpenStack’s DHCP Service, the 'OS::Neutron::Port' Resource's
+R-18001 If the VNF's ports connected to a unique internal network and the port's IP addresses are statically assigned IP Addresses, the IPv4 Addresses **MAY** be from different subnets and the IPv6 Addresses **MAY** be from different subnets.

- * property 'fixed_ips' map property 'ip_address' **MUST NOT** be used
- * property fixed_ips' map property 'subnet'/'subnet_id' **MAY** be used

-If a VNF's Port is attached to an internal network and the port's IP addresses are assigned by the VNF's Heat Orchestration Template (i.e., enumerated in the Heat Orchestration Template's environment file), the 'OS::Neutron::Port' Resource's
+R-70964 If a VNF's Port is attached to an internal network and the port's IP addresses are statically assigned by the VNF's Heat Orchestration\
+Template (i.e., enumerated in the Heat Orchestration Template's environment file), the 'OS::Neutron::Port' Resource's
    * property 'fixed_ips' map property 'ip_address' **MUST** be used
    * property 'fixed_ips' map property 'subnet'/'subnet_id'
      **MUST NOT** be used

-If a VNF's Port is attached to an internal network and the port's IP addresses are Cloud Assigned by OpenStack’s DHCP Service, the 'OS::Neutron::Port' Resource's

- * property 'fixed_ips' map property 'ip_address' **MUST NOT** be used
- * property 'fixed_ips' map property 'subnet'/'subnet_id' **MAY** be used

-If a VNF's Heat Orchestration Template 'OS::Neutron::Port' Resource property 'fixed_ips' map property 'ip_address' is specified, then the 'fixed_ips' map property 'subnet'/'subnet_id' **MUST NOT** be specified.

-If a VNF's Heat Orchestration Template 'OS::Neutron::Port' Resource property 'fixed_ips' map property 'subnet'/'subnet_id' is specified, then the 'fixed_ips' map property 'ip_address' **MUST NOT** be specified.

-.. csv-table:: **Table 4 OS::Nova::Server Resource Property Parameter Naming Convention**
-   :header: Resource,Property,Parameter Type,Parameter Name,Parameter Value Provided to Heat
-   :align: center
-   :widths: auto

-   OS::Nova::Server, image, string, {vm-type}_image_name, Environment File

 Property: network
 +++++++++++++++++